Tourette Syndrome

 DBS involves implanting electrodes in specific areas of the brain to help regulate abnormal neural activity.

-Overall, the ongoing research into Tourette syndrome holds great promise for improving our understanding of this complex disorder and developing new treatments to help those affected lead happier, healthier lives.
+Overall, ongoing research into Tourette syndrome holds great promise for improving our understanding of this complex disorder and developing new treatments to help those affected lead happier, healthier lives.

-Disadvantages of the Tourette
+Disadvantages of Tourette's

-Tourette's syndrome is a neurological condition that affects individuals in different ways.
+Tourette syndrome is a neurological condition that affects individuals in different ways.

 Tics can be disruptive in a classroom setting, making learning difficult for those affected.